 These smaller segments help you understand where to focus sales and marketing resources.
 A huge thank you to Erik Huddleston for naming and describing these segments.
 He defines them as follows:

 The giant hole in your demand generation processes.
 These are accounts you should be working, but they're not in your CRM.
-That means marketing should be working hard to get in front of generate demand from this segment so they move from A to B.
+That means marketing should be working hard to target and get in front of generate demand from this segment so they move from A to B.

 Accounts you should be working (but sometimes can’t because the data is wrong).
 This segment highlights the most important accounts you've got - the ones your sales team should be focused on.
 But Zoominfo data can be out-of-date, contacts move jobs, phone numbers change.
 Set up integrated systems that help you increase data quality and return bad data accounts to ops to fix.